Discovering the Thai connection – our journey beyond Bangkok and the beach

 The third leg of our ‘Discover Thailand’ package took us to the luxurious Banyan Tree in Phuket.
 Here Sarah had a swing at learning Muay Thai boxing, while I was given hands-on training in Thai massage at the Banyan Tree’s Spa Academy.
 There was one clear winner in the learning challenge – Sarah will do well from my massage skills.
 I meanwhile need to beware her right hook.

 We took something from every experience – cultural development, growing our knowledge or taking away a new skill.
-From the moment we landed to the second we left, we enjoyed every bit of our ‘Discover Thailand’ package.
-There were outstanding hotels, fabulous guides, the very best meals, and rejuvenating spa treatments.
+From the moment we landed to the second we left, we enjoyed every bit of our luxury Thailand holiday with A&K. There were outstanding hotels, fabulous guides, the very best meals, and rejuvenating spa treatments.
 Everything carefully designed for an unforgettable experience.
 But most importantly, it deepened our connection to, and cemented our love for Thailand.

 Sarah and Terry Lee are founders of LiveShareTravel, an award-winning online travel and lifestyle magazine with a focus on luxury travel and shared ownership.
 Sarah is a print journalist and editor, who is a member of the British Guild of Travel Writers.
 Terry’s background is in PR and communications.